Saurabh Bagh

 Tableau, Google Analytics

-Transferable skills
+Transferable Skills

-Very strong verbal and communication skills, ability to achieve goals in a highly innovative and fastpaced environment
+Very strong verbal and communication skills, ability to achieve goals in a highly innovative and fast-paced environment

 Work Experience